Nuanjan/grocery-helper-api/README.md

     - if client failed to request, I will response 400+ code.

 * As a Grocery-helper-Api, I want to recieves the grocery-list method and response back.
-   - if client successful request create-list, I will response back 201 created and store list into databse.
+   - if client successful request create-list, I will response 201 and store list into databse.
-   - if client successful request show-list, I will response back 200 and show list from database.
+   - if client successful request show-list, I will response 200 and show list from database.
    - if client successful request update-list, I will response 200 ok and update list from database.
-   - if client successful request delete-list, I will response 204 no content and delete from database.
+   - if client successful request delete-list, I will response 204 and delete from database.
    -if client have no authentication, I will response 401 unauthorized.
    -if client failed to create, update, delte list, I will response 400 bad request.